canjs/can-connect-signalr/docs/getData.md

 @function can-connect-signalr/getData getData
 @parent can-connect-signalr/data-interface

 @description Gets an instance from the server.
-This is called on a constructor function by calling [getData].
+This is invoked on a constructor function by calling [getData].

 @signature `getData(id)`